-Persistent Infringement is a source of frustration for all players, primarily for the ones receiving the fouls, but also for the teammates.
-The frustration spills over to the touch lines and the coaches and spectators tend to become an additional challenge for the referee.
-To avoid this frustration and manage Persistent Infringement, the referee should track all fouls, including those for which advantage has been applied.
+Persistent Infringement is a source of frustration for all players, primarily for the ones receiving the fouls but also for the teammates.
+The frustration spills over to the touch lines, and the coaches and spectators tend to become an additional challenge for the Referee.
+To avoid this frustration and manage Persistent Infringement, the Referee should track all fouls, including those for which advantage has been applied.
 The Referee can do this mentally or record the fouls in the record book, and the assistant referees can help with this task.
 There is no specific number of offenses which constitute Persistent Infringement, so the Referee should judge and deal with possible Persistent Infringement in the context of effective game management.

 Most commonly, this persistent infringement looks like defenders hacking and chopping at strikers enough to slow down and hurt them, without winning the ball.
 Advantage says to play on, but the game and player is harmed.